bamos/bamos.github.io/_posts/2013-05-03-scraping-tables-python.md

 I usually use the [unittest](http://docs.python.org/3.3/library/unittest.html) framework to write unit tests for my code.
-However, in this case, I don't use any testing frameworks.
+However, in this case, I don't use any unit testing frameworks because most of the functionality of the program is based on command line input.

 {% highlight python %}
 #!/usr/bin/env python3.3